Union types

 Problems

-- Instead of clear indication of which type of state we are in, there are a bunch of boolean flags or empty/non-empty data values and we need to decide which has higher priority and what combination of these fields results in corresponding state type.
+• Instead of a clear indication of which type of state we are in, there are a bunch of boolean flags or empty/non-empty data values and we need to decide which has higher priority and what combination of these fields results in the corresponding state type.

 Discriminated union types